mattmaynes2/aria/reports/final/6-Appendix/B-Research/2-SmartDevices.md

 #### Background {-}

 In the context of this project, a smart device is a device that is capable of communicating over a wireless computer network, such as WiFi or Z-Wave.
 Each device provides a set of inputs and outputs which can be controlled and examined using some protocol.

 #### Relation to System {-}

 This section examines several commercial smart device products which are available off-the-shelf.
 The goal of this research is to determine what types of devices are commercially available, and to compare alternative products which have similar functionality.
-By purchasing off-the-shelf smart devices, the development time for the project can be focused on building the machine learning features which differentiate our product from many existing automation systems.
+By purchasing off-the-shelf smart devices, the development time for the project can be focused on building the machine learning featureswhich differentiate our product from many existing automation systems.
 An awareness of existing smart devices will also allow us to select common technologies to support in the system.
-Support for support for commercial smart devices makes our system more appealing to the end user because they are not limited to only using devices we create.
+Support for commercial smart devices makes our system more appealing to the end user because they are not limited to only using devices we create.

 Where possible, research will focus on answering the following questions about a product or